uniwebcms/dev-tools/src/templates/project/README.md

 npx uniweb site publish       # Publish your site npx uniweb module publish     # Publish your Foundation to the registry
 ```

+**Workspaces:** When adding sites or modules, independent project workspaces are automatically created.
+Each workspace maintains its own dependencies, which are auto-installed based on your preferred package manager.
+This is determined either from the `packageManager` field in `package.json` or inferred from your existing lock file (npm, yarn, pnpm, or bun).

 ## Deployment